 - An infection in the vagina, cervix, or uterus

-- Had an abortion, miscarriage, or a baby
+- Recently had an abortion, miscarriage, or a baby

 How well does the sponge work?